 Start by checking out this list of awesome tree houses in Santa Cruz.
 The list features a curated list of 13 cozy cabins, tree house platforms, riverside homes and yurts.
 Then move on to this list of amazing beach house rentals in Santa Cruz, Aptos and Capitola.

 Cute & Close B&B: We chose to stay at the Rio Vista Suites.
 It’s a nice inn with cozy rooms, a great outdoor deck and fireplaces.
 They also offer breakfast but I actually recommend that you save your appetite for the brunch spots mentioned above.
-You can read my Rio Vista Suites review here, or get reviews and book at Trip Advisor or Booking.com.
+Get reviews and book at Booking.com.

 High End & Hip: The Hotel Paradox has a modern aesthetic with a cool pool scene, great downtown location and warm cookies and wine in the evenings.
-Check reviews or book at Trip Advisor or Booking.com.
+Check reviews or book at Booking.com.

 Beachside Basics: Beach Street Inn & Suites offer nice but not fancy rooms and suites that are located just across the street from the beach.
 They have a pool area, picnic area and coffee shop.
-Check reviews or book at Trip Advisor or Booking.com.
+Check reviews or book at Booking.com.

 You can take these suggestions for what to do in Santa Cruz as is or you can amp it up with harder hikes and more water sports.
 Alternatively, you can further chill it down with afternoon tea and a massage.
 Either way, enjoy your Santa Cruz weekend getaway and happy trails.